dansmyers/IntroToCS/Labs/9-Wordplay.md

 <img src="https://images-wixmp-ed30a86b8c4ca887773594c2.wixmp.com/f/cf45aa02-f54d-4cab-a8e8-4e43c0ed6c74/dcn8689-dc15f569-0e2e-4552-b107-12fc38995653.png?token=eyJ0eXAiOiJKV1QiLCJhbGciOiJIUzI1NiJ9.eyJzdWIiOiJ1cm46YXBwOjdlMGQxODg5ODIyNjQzNzNhNWYwZDQxNWVhMGQyNmUwIiwiaXNzIjoidXJuOmFwcDo3ZTBkMTg4OTgyMjY0MzczYTVmMGQ0MTVlYTBkMjZlMCIsIm9iaiI6W1t7InBhdGgiOiJcL2ZcL2NmNDVhYTAyLWY1NGQtNGNhYi1hOGU4LTRlNDNjMGVkNmM3NFwvZGNuODY4OS1kYzE1ZjU2OS0wZTJlLTQ1NTItYjEwNy0xMmZjMzg5OTU2NTMucG5nIn1dXSwiYXVkIjpbInVybjpzZXJ2aWNlOmZpbGUuZG93bmxvYWQiXX0.UopOXSHXupOZqB0oUtH4dPwiENGDw3zC1nxStTpzhCM" width="30%" />

 Find all the palindromes in the word list.
 Use a function called `is_palindrome` that takes `word` as input and returns `True` if it is a palindrome.
+Don't use any function that reverses the word.

 Tip: Use a loop that compares pairs of letters, starting at the outermost letters (indexes 0 and `len(word) - 1`) and working inwards.
 If you find a pair that doesn't match, return `False` immediately.
 If you succeed in checking all pairs, return `True`.